 No matter what type of course you are taking, you should plan to begin your journey using Bunker Hill’s Moodle Learning Management System.

 If you are wondering how to find information for courses that you are already enrolled in - please check your course schedule to see the TYPE of course for each of your classes.
-You can find out more about the different types of classes through BHCC’s Student Central information.
+You can find out more about the different types of classes at Course Delivery.
 This will help you to know if you need to meet your class in a video-conference session.

 Your course instructor will let you know about how to access your course information either by posting that information to your Moodle class site or by sending you an email to your BHCC email account.